highfidelity/hifi-content/usefulUtilities/unmuteZone/README.md

 When added to a zone entity, this script will automatically unmute a user when the user is inside the zone.

 ## Features
-- On entering the zone, you will be unmuted
+- On entering the zone, you will be unmuted (unless you have Push-to-Talk enabled)
 - On leaving the zone, you will have your previous mute setting applied
 - If a user mutes themselves inside the zone, the zone will not apply your previous mute setting